sandeep7685/mernstack/README.md

-# At search input type the below food recipes:
+# At the search input, type the food recipes which are mentioned below:

 Chow Chow Bath
 Bisibele Bath